 UU AllComers (Twice per Year)

 We encourage anyone interested in our fellowship or in Unitarian Universalism to attend our UU AllComers program to get to know more about us.
-UU AllComers is conducted by our minister, Rev. Jim McConnell.
+UU AllComers is conducted by our minister, Rev. Jim McConnell and other BUUF leaders.
 It provides an overview of Unitarian Universalist identity, history, and theology.
-It is designed especially for (but not limited to) UU or Berrien UU newcomers.
+It is designed especially for (but not limited to) those new to BUUF or Unitarian Universalism.

 UU AllComers participants will hear about our fellowship and its programs.
 Members identify personal attitudes about religion and spirituality, and share them with the other group members.
 We explore the diversity of prior religious experiences of the participants.